jacobian/djangobook.com/chapter04.rst

 Context Variable Lookup
 -----------------------

-In the examples so far, we've passed simple values in the contexts--mostly strings, plus a ``datetime.date`` example.
+In the examples so far, we've passed simple values in the contexts -- mostly strings, plus a ``datetime.date`` example.
 However, the template system elegantly handles more complex data structures, such as lists, dictionaries, and custom objects.

 The key to traversing complex data structures in Django templates is the dot character (``.``).
-Use a dot to access dictionary keys, attributes, indices, or methods of an object.
+Use a dot to access dictionary keys, attributes, methods, or indices of an object.

 This is best illustrated with a few examples.
 For instance, suppose you're passing a Python dictionary to a template.
 To access the values